 It also is obvious, said Mr Holland, that many airmen will be keen to establish their own businesses in New Zealand on their return, and they are anxious for knowledge of points like licensing and permits.

 Next morning the station was informed that Mr Holland would be at the briefing room if any New Zealanders cared to see him and, to his surprise, some 200 men arrived and again there were questions for one and a-half hours.
 Again questions on licensing laws took precedence.

 Mr Holland, who was accompanied by Wing-Commander L. A. Robertson on the visit, also met Wing-Commander C. H. Baigent.
 D.F.C. and bar, the squadron’s 22 year-old commanding officer with whom he was greatly impressed.

 In England Gerry and his fellow Kiwis had enjoyed a more relaxed drinking culture encouraged by small, cosy pubs serving meals and staying open into the late evening.
 They had also experienced the many restaurants, dance halls and shows that contributed to a healthy, vibrant night-life.

 Sadly, their wishes for licensing law changes were not heeded and after the excitement of the war and the many cosmopolitan joys of England, a bleak social landscape added to the general let-down felt by many servicemen returning home to New Zealand.

-Incredibly, 6 o’clock closing continued in New Zealand until 1967!
+A referendum on licensing hours was held in 1949 but incredibly, suggested changes were defeated and 6 o’clock closing continued in New Zealand until 1967!